 Energy History shows you how often, and for how long, your heating and cooling system was on.

-Home/Away Assist can use your Eco Temperatures to help save energy while nobody's at home.
+Home/Away Assist can use your Eco Temperature to help save energy while no one's home.

-Your Nest thermostat will automatically switch to Eco Temperature after it senses that nobody’s at home, to help save you energy.
+Your Nest thermostat will automatically switch to your Eco Temperature after it senses that nobody’s home to help save you energy.

 In the Eco menu, the heating and cooling temperatures you set here will be used when you’re away.